 State Requirements

-Because each state sets its own specific requirements, you'll need to check exactly what's needed for licensure.
+Because each state sets its specific requirements, you'll need to check what's required for licensure.
 Check with the state where you intend to work.

 Step 3: Apply for a Child/Pediatric Counselor Job